wwWallet/wallet-docs/docs/wallet-architecture/02-credential-engine/credential-verification.md

 Many credential formats require external public keys for signature verification.

-The Credential Engine provides a dedicated public key resolution framework that can be extended to support different trust infrastructures, including:
+The Credential Engine provides a dedicated public key resolution framework that can be extended to support different trust infrastructures.

-* DID Documents
-* JWKS endpoints
-* OpenID-based metadata
-* Trusted registries
-* Proprietary trust systems

 Resolvers are independent of credential formats and can be reused across multiple verifiers.